vinoy-vijayan/NotesToSelf/content/index.md

 ---
 title: Welcome to NotesToSelf
 ---
-Here is where I leave some Notes to Self.
+Here is where I leave some Notes to mySelf.

 Maybe they might be useful for you too.